charlotteaashley/typo-design-template/pages/about.md

 ***The Banner:***

 I chose this banner image from [https://unsplash.com ](https://unsplash.com)[](unsplash.com)as it visually shows the readers examples of the forms of print media and the array of typography titles that are used.
 The array of magazine front covers highlights the typography choices are used for different branding and genres of print media forms.
+It is a simple image whereby it is easily understood to the audience the main focus of the website.

 ![The banner image I used to highlight different typography of print media forms.](../uploads/charisse-kenion-8zsmlyaaufg-unsplash.jpg)